kdmorjam/kdmorjam/README.md

 🔍 Curious about the intersection of tech and data?
 Let's connect and explore the possibilities together!

-🌐 [Your Website/Portfolio Link] | [LinkedIn Profile Link]"
+🌐 [Your Website/Portfolio Link] | [https://www.linkedin.com/in/kerryannmorrisonjames]"

-Feel free to modify this bio according to your preferences.
-Make sure to rep

 <!--
 **kdmorjam/kdmorjam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.